Cloud

 Use cases:

-• The customer would like to maintain an IP allowlist to permit traffic to their code hosts
+• The customer wants to maintain an IP allowlist to permit traffic to their code hosts

-• The customer would like to maintain an IP allowlist to permit the use of their own SMTP service.
+• The customer wants to maintain an IP allowlist to permit the use of their own SMTP service.

 For #ce teammates, please review above content and reach out to #cloud with sufficient context.